jamesremuscat/avx/README.md

 a `serialDevice` option.

-Be sure to map devices based on their USB device path - `/dev/ttyUSBx`'es might get swapped round after a reboot, which would be sad.
-Everything GUI-side refers to the `deviceID` string you assign to each device, so balance these between descriptive and concise.
+Be sure to map devices based on their USB device path - `/dev/ttyUSBx`'es might get swapped round after a reboot, which would break your configuration.
+Scripts included under `scripts/etc/udev/rules.d` will create symlinks based on device path, which relates to the physical port a device is plugged in to, in a `/dev/usb-ports/` directory.
+This will not change unless you physically swap the port a device is plugged in to.

+Everything client-side will refer to the `deviceID` string you assign to each device, so balance these between descriptive and concise.